The worrying trend of landlords banning tenants from working from home

 Landlords have come under fire for banning prospective tenants from working from home, resulting in calls for new legislation to protect renters.

-In what appears to be a new trend, adverts for shared homes specify that the potential new occupant must not work from home.
+In what appears to be a new trend, adverts for shared homes have been appearing, specifying that the potential new occupant must not work from home.

-Now, the charity Generation Rent has called upon the incoming government to impose regulations to stop this practice which is perpetuated by Section 21 “no-fault” eviction powers.
+Now, the charity Generation Rent has called upon the new government to impose regulations to stop the practice, which is arguably given force by Section 21 “no-fault” eviction powers.

 £1300, no working from home allowed even though the room has a desk?
 Loool pic.twitter.com/e3a3BXKSUH— Pistachio (@HarleyShah) June 18, 2024